gravitee-lab/GraviteeCiCdOrchestrator/README.md

 * The [Circle CI client](https://www.npmjs.com/package/circleci#startbuild), to hit Circle CI REST API, trigger builds, and inspect them.
 * `typedoc`
 * `RxJS` to process asynchronous Circle CI API calls
+* [CLI Progess](https://www.npmjs.com/package/cli-progress#multi-bar-mode), to display a "multi progess bar", in the std output, and inform of execution progress for each dependency in a parallel execution set.

 # Buld, test n run